- By: Andrew David Easler, Esq.

 - Assistance—merchants associations, landlords, etc.

 There are several places to go for assistance in choosing a location.
 The local Chamber of Commerce can often help.
 Small Business Development Centers, funded partly by the U.S. Small Business Administration, have nationwide offices providing free counseling assistance, literature, and information.
-There are also professional consultants, bankers, lawyers, or realtors who have information that can help in making this critical decision.
+There are also professional consultants, bankers, lawyers, or realtors who have knowledge that can help in making this critical decision.

 Yes, licenses and permits will most likely be required to open a collection site for drug testing.
 These requirements can vary significantly based on your location and the exact nature of your services.